 Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo online has helped them find a new direction in life.
 Many of these people were coping with serious illness, trauma or some type of sadness.
 I have seen time and time again all kinds of people, from military veterans to lost teenagers, male and female all find a new path in life and even break out of the bondage of sadness.

 It's also worth mentioning all of the people that have always wanted to learn how to play a regular guitar in the past but never could learn the complex fretboard math and music theory.
-Once people discover how easy it is to play and create great music on a cigar box guitar, a new spark of excitement happens in their life.
+Once people discover how easy it is to play and create great music on a simple cigar box guitar, a new spark of excitement and creativity happens in their life.

 These guitars are easy to understand and fun to play.
-It's especially easy to learn how to play a 3 or 4 string, and slide guitar is a great choice to start with, more on that topic on the following page of this website.
+It's especially easy to learn how to play a 3 string guitar, and slide guitar is a great choice to start with.
+So, what am I saying with all this?

-Anyone can learn to play one of these guitars.
-They can be learned by ear without the need for complicated music lessons.
 If playing a standard guitar has given you problems in the past, you'll enjoy the freedom and simplicity of playing a cigar box guitar.
 With a little dedication and practice, you'll sound like a champ in just a few months.

 If you're someone trying to replicate vintage 1920's and 30's music, a resonator guitar will take you back in time.
 They're awesome musical time machines that were invented and played in the 1920's and 30's before electric guitars were in use.